Why buy a head planter?

 A head planter resembling a peaceful woman's face that's available in several skin tones.

-Pros: This resin head planter is aesthetically pleasing, and it will look great in sunlight or shadows.
+Pros: This resin head planter is aesthetically pleasing and will look great in sunlight or shadows.
 The design features a woman with her eyes closed, cradling her cheeks in her hands.
-The resin material is lightweight, great for interior decoration, yet durable enough to last you for a long time.
-It has a drainage hole with a stopper, perfect for getting rid of excess water to ensure healthier and properly drained roots or for keeping it trapped inside for plants that need extra moisture as needed.
-It’s ideal for small houseplants.
+The resin material is lightweight, great for interior decoration, yet durable enough to last a long time.
+It has a drainage hole with a stopper, perfect for getting rid of excess water to ensure healthier and properly drained roots or keeping it trapped inside for plants that need extra moisture.
+And it’s available in several colors (five total), plus two different size options.

 Lucky Vin Multi-Face Small Head Planter

-If you want a way to make your plants look even better, find a cool planter to put them in.
+If you want to make your plants look even better or stand out more, finding a cool planter to put them in is an easy and decorative way.
 These unique head-shaped planters will make artistic additions to your home and garden.